E1337Kat/villixir/specifications.md

 * A relationship exists between a Person and Buildings.
 This is a one person relates to many buildings

-* An adult Person will work during work times
+* An adult Person will work during work times.
-* A child Person will go to school during work times
+* A child Person will go to school during work times.
 * A Person makes an amount of money at work time.
-This is taxed by some tax rate
+This is taxed by some tax rate.
+The amount can be zero (ie. children)
-* If a person moves to another city, then they are no longer taxed.
+* If a person moves to another city, then they are no longer taxed (or even tracked).
 * A Person makes 1/365th of their salary a day.
 * A Person pays 1/365th of their sadlary a day.
 * A person have taxes taken out once a day at after daily Salery-Sadlary is found.